BilboLight/Simple-Continuous-Speech-Recognition-System/README.md

 1. Recognize the word corresponding to a single `.wav` audio file.
 2. Recognize the words corresponding to all `.wav` audio files in a folder.
 3. Record a 2-second audio clip and recognize the spoken word.
-4. Continuously record audio, recognize a series of spoken words, and provide the (start time, end time) for each word.<br><br>
+4. Continuously record audio, recognize a series of spoken words, and provide the (start time, end time) for each word.<br>

+Once the dependencies are installed, you can use it without any additional configuration.<br><br>

 #### 5、If you like it, please give it a star.
 Thanks~~
 <br><br><br><br>